 Anyone interested in caring for a cemetery.
 Whether you are doing the work yourself or working with a group to see that a cultural site is maintained and preserved.
 Members of the community interested in the personal and historical significance of cemeteries will have the opportunity to learn about and maintain.
 First-timers as well as those with previous experience can gain hands-on experience in keeping history.

 Workshop I is a two-day workshop offered every spring.
 Topics include Indiana cemetery laws, stone types, symbolism, stone cleaning, tablet straightening, probing instructions, and cemetery maintenance.
 This workshop is a combination of classroom lectures, in-the-field and hands-on work.
-The 2014 workshop is tentatively scheduled for May 30-31.
+The 2015 workshop is scheduled for May 22-23.
 Attendance to both days of the workshop is required to apply for a probing license.

 Workshop II Workshop II (Workshop I or equivalent training is required before attending this workshop) Workshop II is a one-day session which focuses on advanced cemetery preservation techniques, including fixing breaks, resetting obelisks, and how to mix stone dust to fill in cracks.
 The entire workshop will be spent in the cemetery, where participants will gain more hands-on experience repairing stones.
 The 2015 workshop is scheduled for August 21 or 22.
 To register, contact the Indiana Historical Society at www.indianahistory.org.

 These workshops are funded in part by a grant from the U.S. Department of the Interior, National Park Service Historic Preservation Fund, administered by the Indiana Department of Natural Resources, Division of Historic Preservation and Archaeology.